 Parkerson’s Involvement with The Weather Channel Coverage of the Eclipse

-Starting at 5am on Monday, August 21 (the day of the eclipse) Parkerson will be an integral part of the Weather Channel’s live coverage of the eclipse on the rooftop of the Nashville Adventure Science Center.
+Parkerson was also an integral part of the Weather Channel’s live coverage of the eclipse on the rooftop of the Nashville Adventure Science Center.

 The Pedaling Astronomer Project

 The Pedaling Astronomer project is a 10,000-mile solo bicycling journey by Parkerson through all of the lower 48 US states and Washington, DC.
 The project is the brainchild of Parkerson who, by night is an internationally recognized authority for amateur astronomy equipment and editor of Astronomy Technology Today.
 By day, he is a dedicated cycling enthusiast and solar observer.

 During the trip, Gary is sharing spectacular telescope views of the Sun and bright night-sky objects as well as providing educational talks on cycling as a real and viable alternative transportation option.
 Parkerson has been riding a custom outfitted “Surly Big” bicycle complete with traveling supplies, the latest in mobile communications, and a full set astronomy gear for daytime and nighttime observing.

 The Surly Big was chosen for its visibility to carry different equipment – including tent and associated camping that Gary uses when he stays at camping destinations (these locations also typically have very dark skies for evening astro-observing).
 The bike also doubles as a telescope mount to hold the different telescopes Parkerson uses for demonstrations.

 Magazine Eclipse Special

 Lots of new people have been coming to our site to check out our 2017 Solar Eclipse content.